AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/howtos.md

     annotation tools and APIs, print and download PDF, document search, etc.) will be available once the PDF is fully downloaded and website developers will be notified through the PDF\_VIEWER\_READY event.
-To know more about this event, see the section [basicevents](./howtodata.md#basic-events) under Analytics.
+To know more about this event, see the section [Basic events](./howtodata.md#basic-events) under Analytics.

 ### Enabling byte-streaming on a server